which I also hate."

 sinners; of whom I am chief. "

-"Now my friends, if we were all Greek experts we would see that the
+my friends, if we were all Greek experts we would see that

 word is "protos" in the Greek and the translators botched it